 For projects where the disturbance of protected species cannot feasibly be avoided it may be necessary to obtain a European Protected Species Licence (EPSL) for those species that are covered under European legislation (e.g. bats, great crested newts, dormice, otters) or Natural England licences to disturb or destroy a badger sett.
 Wild Service’s ecologists are highly experienced at delivering these licences and helping our clients through this process.

-Where there are small numbers of the more frequently found species of bat (e.g. common & soprano pipistrelles), the Bat Low Impact Class Licence (BLIC) offers a quicker and simpler route to obtaining a licence.
-Only Registered Consultants can prepare these licences, and Elizabeth is a Registered Consultant for BLIC and has successfully applied for licences under this scheme.
+Where there are small numbers of the more frequently found species of bat (e.g. common & soprano pipistrelles), the Bat Mitigation Class Licence (BMCL) offers a quicker and simpler route to obtaining a licence.
+Only Registered Consultants can prepare these licences, and Elizabeth is a Registered Consultant for BMIC and has successfully applied for licences under this scheme.

 BREEAM and Code for Sustainable Homes